ManticoreGamesInc/platform-documentation/src/references/interaction_system.md

 ### Look

-The **Look Interaction Example** checks if a player's reticle (or the center of the screen, regardless if there is a displayed reticle) is intersecting a specific object.
+The **Look Interaction Example** checks if a player's look direction is intersecting a specific object.
+By default, this will be the center of the screen, but as cameras adjust it will remain a raycast from the player's to the look direction.

 #### Example